AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb24-73.md

 ## Affected products and versions

-Adobe Commerce on Cloud, Adobe Commerce on-premises, and Magento Open Source:
+Adobe Commerce on Cloud and Adobe Commerce on-premises:

 * 2.4.7-p2 and earlier
 * 2.4.6-p7 and earlier